-Our Serena and Lily coffee table is the cornerstone to our living room’s design.
-We waited several years before investing in not one but two for our home: one in our living room and another in the playroom!
-We’ve had a couple years of daily use now, so I am answering some questions about them.
+Our Serena and Lily coffee table is the statement piece in our living room’s design!
+We waited several years before investing in not one but two coffee tables for our home: one in our living room and another in the playroom!
+We’ve had years of daily use now, so today I am answering questions.

 Serena & Lily Coffee Tables

 When my 4 kids were in their toddler stage, we lived with no coffee table at all.
 The living area looked off; it felt unfinished.
 But I needed the open space for my little ones to toddle and play!

 As soon as we got past that life stage (it does pass!)
 I was excited to invest in a beautiful, high end coffee table to pull the whole space together at last.
 A Serena & Lily coffee table was a great match for my aesthetic.

 Of course, this was several years ago and my kids (and style) has grown a bit – but my design preference remains the same: refined, yet lived in!
 I have zero regrets investing in Serena & Lily coffee tables; they are classic pieces that will endure as your style evolves.

 This post contains affiliate links, at no cost to you.
 This blog is my business and I appreciate your support.
-Serena and Lily asked me to review a piece that I have owned for a long time.
-Our Serena & Lily tables were purchased by me several years prior, and thoughts are all my own.
+Serena and Lily asked me to review a piece that I already owned.
+Our tables were purchased by me, several years prior, and thoughts are all my own.

 How do you balance needs and practicality?
-We envisioned a large white coffee table for the living room.
-This living room is really the main hub of our family life.
-It sits right off the kitchen and is central to activity and daily messes of 4
+This living room is really the main hub of our family life so we envisioned a large white table.
+It sits right off the kitchen and is central to activity of 4 wreckless kids.

 The Serena & Lily Boonville Coffee Table